danmacklin/erlang_cep/README.md

 The important functions are :-

-1. feed_api:start_feed(<feed_name_atom>). - Starts a feed gen_server named after the atom.
+1. feed_api:start_feed(<feed_name_atom>). - Start a feed gen_server named after the atom.
-2. feed_api:start_window(<window_name_atom>, <feed_name_atom>, RowFunction, ReduceFunction, QueryParameters, YourParameters). - Adds a window to the feed.
-Please note that if you want to implement the Row and Reduce functions in javascript then the Row and Reduce Functions should be binaries containing javascript code.
-If the Row and Reduce functions are implemented in erlang then these parameters should contain tuples containing the {ModuleName, FunctionName} of the Row and Reduce Functions.
+2. feed_api:start_window(<window_name_atom>, <feed_name_atom>, RowFunction, ReduceFunction, QueryParameters, YourParameters). - Add a window to the feed.
-3. feed_api:subscribe_feed_window(<feed_name_atom>, <window_name_atom>, Pid). - Subscribes a Pid to the feed / window.
-This Pid is called when a match is found with the results from the Reduce Function.
+3. feed_api:subscribe_feed_window(<feed_name_atom>, <window_name_atom>, Pid). - Subscribe a Pid to the feed / window.

 The parameters of start_window are :-

 1. The name of the window as an atom.
-2. The name for the feed as an atom.
+2. The name of the feed as an atom.
-3. A binary containing a javascript Row Function or a tuple containing a Module and Function Name {RowFunctionModule, RowFunctionName}.
+3. A binary containing a javascript Row Function or a tuple containing an erlang Module and Function Name {RowFunctionModule, RowFunctionName}.
-4. A binary containing a javascript Reduce Function or a tuple containing a Module and Function Name {ReduceFunctionModule, ReduceFunctionName}
+4. A binary containing a javascript Reduce Function or a tuple containing an erlang Module and Function Name {ReduceFunctionModule, ReduceFunctionName}.
 5. A list of configuration parameters.
 View the Window Configuration section for more details.
-6. A list of custom parameters that you can pass into the match function to trigger matches.
-This could be a list of values that the Row Function must match as part of a complex pattern.
+6. A list of parameters passed into the match function.
+This is often used to look for complex patterns.

 The following code shows how to set-up a new feed, add a new window and subscribe a process to receive updates using javascript.